Aarkan1/Java-easy-webserver/README.md

 # Java express-like webserver
 ## Frontend
 Place all frontend files in the **/www** directory, with index.html at the root of that folder.
+Express-Java server supports frontend frameworks like React and Vue.

 ## Backend
 See https://github.com/Aarkan1/express-java for details on the WebServer API.